song98752099-a11y/Intrinsic-intelligent-bearing/README.md

 # Intrinsic-intelligent-bearing
 Intrinsic intelligent bearing: Ultrahigh-speed in situ sensing via the asymmetric tribovoltaic effect
-# Physics-Informed TVNG Bearing Fault Diagnosis Network

-This repository contains the official code and a demo dataset for the manuscript submitted to *Nature Communications*, which proposes a Speed-Informed Physics-Guided Graph Attention Network for ultrahigh-speed in situ sensing via the asymmetric tribovoltaic effect.

 ## 1. System Requirements
 - **Operating System:** Platform-independent (Windows / Linux / macOS).